atampy25/simple-mod-framework/docs/Making a Mod.md

 ## That's it lmao

 All a framework mod needs is a manifest and some content.
-In fact, if you only use manifest features, you don't even need a content folder!
+In fact, if you only use manifest features, you don't even need any content folders!